cann-emma/DSProject1/README.md

 ## Software and Platform

-This project was developed using R Studio (v4.4.1) and includes key functionalities such as data cleaning, text mining, sentiment analysis, topic modeling, statistical significance testing, and data visualization.A range of R packages were used to achieve these tasks:
+This project was developed using R Studio (version 4.4.1) and includes key functionalities such as data cleaning, text mining, sentiment analysis, topic modeling, statistical significance testing, and data visualization.A range of R packages were used to achieve these tasks:

 - dplyr, readr: Data manipulation and cleaning
 - tm, tidytext: Text mining